What is the Best CBD Oil? Not All CBD Oil Is Equal (American Hemp vs. International Mass Produced Hemp)

 Flavonoids are the phytonutrients which are responsible for the vivid non-green colors we see in plants.
 The color of shiny red apples and beautiful blueberries is all due to their unique flavonoid profile.
 Commonly known flavonoids include catechins (found in green tea) and quercetin (found in cannabis, fruits, and vegetables).
 Flavonoids are known to have antiviral, antioxidant, and antiinflammatory effects (especially the flavonoids found in cannabis) .

-Terpenes are the aromatic compounds found in all plants.
+Terpenes are the essential oils found in all plants.
 These compounds are responsible for the uplifting smell of a fresh tangerine or the unmistakable sharpness of pine needles.
 Common terpenes are limonene (found in citrus fruits) and linalool (found in lavender).
 Terpenes have therapeutic effects on the human body.
-The practice of aromatherapy is based on terpenes.
+The practice of aromatherapy is based on the use of terpenes.

 All of these components work best when consumed together as opposed to in isolation.